emmastrand/Kenya_SamakiSalama/FishLandings/Results_report.md

 - Frequency length plot: fixed the stacked bars but can't find a great way to make a smooth line over it - not sure if that's possible with bins.

 Questions:
 1. In picking the median length for >90 category, what is the best way to do this?
+95 is fine
 2. Frequency length plots: These aren't standardized yet so unmodified looks like the trap catches more but we just had more surveys for unmodified traps.
 3. What is the best way to pick a and b parameters from the length-weight page on fishbase?
 4.

 We are still missing November data but have decided to move on from gathering more data together.

+Lmat = 18 sig canal (bottom left graph)

+- CUE to CPUE notation
+- Lmat fix to 18 siganus canal
+-

 **Recommendations for project moving forward:**